DevRob/invincibleTTT/README.md

 The files has been compressed, but you can find readable commented version of the code,

-breaked dovw to modules in in the [Dev folder](https://github.com/DevRob/invincibleTTT/tree/master/Dev)
+breaked down to modules in the [Dev folder](https://github.com/DevRob/invincibleTTT/tree/master/Dev)

 Check out the working [demo](http://devrob.github.io/invincibleTTT/) here.